howardosborne/locust_for_jmeter_users/simple_example.md

 ### Recording tests
 If you are looking for the recorder in Locust, there isn’t one.

-However if, like me, you avoid using recorders then this isn’t really a downside.
-But if you really do want to get a recording as a starting point, then there is a simple way of doing this.
+However, if you really do want to get a recording as a starting point, then there is a simple way of doing this.

 Use the developer tools in your browser to capture what you need and save the recording as a har file.